-M38 Where neckbands, tail-bands, ear tags, leg-bands, or RFIDs are used for identification purposes, they must be fitted with care and adjusted as required to avoid unnecessary pain or distress (for example by being too tight, etc.) Scrapie premises identification tags must be placed per USDA guidelines. ☐ Yes ☐ No ☐ N/A /3 M39 Marking of sheep must be performed by trained personnel quickly, expertly, and with the proper equipment in a manner that avoids unnecessary pain and distress.
-The following methods of identification are NOT permitted for use in identification of sheep: Brands.
+M38 Where neckbands, tail-bands, ear tags, leg-bands, or RFIDs are used for identification purposes, they must be fitted with care and adjusted as required to avoid unnecessary pain or distress (for example by being too tight, etc.) ☐ Yes ☐ No ☐ N/A /3 M 39 Marking of goats must be performed by trained personnel quickly, expertly, and with the proper equipment in a manner that avoids unnecessary pain and distress.
+The following methods of identification are NOT permitted for use in identification of goats: Brands.
 Jaw-brands or ear-notching.
 Ear-splitting, wattling, or any other surgical alterations for identification.
 Livestock markers for the temporary marking of livestock (i.e., crayons, chalk, and paints) must be especially developed for that purpose and must be non-toxic.
 Method(s) of identification used at the dairy. ☐ Yes ☐ No ☐ N/A /25